TL;DR

 Integrating Current Experience into Responses

 Your active practicum becomes an asset in interviews.
 You can describe current projects with fresh enthusiasm, discuss ongoing challenges with authentic engagement, and demonstrate learning that is actively happening.
-This currency makes your candidacy feel dynamic rather than static.

 When discussing your practicum, avoid criticizing your organization or supervisor.
 Even legitimate frustrations presented in interviews suggest you might similarly criticize future employers.
 Frame challenges as learning opportunities and organizational limitations as contexts you navigated professionally.